psychopy/workshops/source/tutorials/n-back.rst

 So, what makes an n-back?

 - Stimuli (typically letters or numbers) presented on every trial
-- On a proportion of trials the stimulus will be the same as the *n*th back
+- On a proportion of trials the stimulus will be the same as the nth back
 - Participants press a key to identify if this stimulus is the same as the n-th back

 Setting up our experiment